Accidental Texan

 Accidental Texan (formerly titled Chocolate Lizards) is a 2023 American comedy-drama film directed by Mark Lambert Bristol, and starring Thomas Haden Church, Rudy Pankow, Carrie-Anne Moss and Bruce Dern.
 The is based on the 1999 novel Chocolate Lizards by Cole Thompson.

 The film was released in the United States by Roadside Attractions on 8 March 2024.

-Premise
+Plot

-When Harvard grad Erwin gets kicked off the set of his first acting gig for leaving his phone on, he flees in his car only to break down deep in Texas oil country.
-Lacking funds to repair his car, he accepts local driller Merle's offer to work on his site.
-He then discovers the project is failing and Merle begs him to help by acting as an oil expert leading the project.
+Erwin, a recent Harvard graduate and aspiring actor, is dismissed from his first film role after disrupting a shoot.
+Leaving the set, he travels through Texas but becomes stranded when his car breaks down in an oil-producing region.
+Lacking funds for repairs, he accepts temporary work from a local driller, Merle.
+As he becomes involved in the operation, Erwin learns that the drilling project is failing.
+Merle persuades him to pose as an oil expert in an attempt to stabilize the business, leading Erwin to rely on his acting skills outside the film industry.